-4.0 Putting the Data Into an IBIS File
+5.0 Putting the Data Into an IBIS File

-By this point, the user should have a set of data showing the behavior of the buffer under a variety of environment and design conditions.
-The data set will include I-V (buffer strength) and, where appropriate, V-T (buffer speed) tables under several conditions.
+By this point, a model maker should have a set of data showing the behavior of the buffer under a variety of environment and design conditions.
+The data set will include buffer strength (I-V tables) and, where appropriate, transient data (ramp or V-T tables) under several conditions.
 Also, die capacitance information per corner should be available.
 All this data must now be reformatted into an IBIS model.

-The basic objective of any program that converts data to the IBIS format is to properly express the buffer's behavior in a way "understandable" to IBIS-compatible tools.
-This involves several specific steps:
+The basic objective of any attempt to convert such data to the IBIS format is to properly express the buffer's behavior in a way "understandable" to IBIS-compatible tools.
+This involves several aspects: